-The whole of the new law is available here.
 Accordingly, insofar as you are investigating an allegation of misconduct, this exception would appear to allow you to ask employees to see any social media postings that are relevant to the employer's investigation of the matter.

 Employers who have questions regarding either of these two new laws should contact a member of Verrill Dana's Labor & Employment Practice Group to discuss further.